top of page

 2025 BIOFI CULTIVATOR.

-Blueprint for Impact is honored to have been invited to be a part of the first-ever 2025 BioFi Cultivator, a groundbreaking initiative that brings together 20 bioregional teams across South, Central, and North America and Hawai’i.
-We will collaborate with other visionaries to design and implement the world’s first Bioregional Financing Facilities (BFFs)—innovative systems reconnecting funding with life-affirming solutions.
+Blueprint for Impact is honored to have been invited to be a part of the first-ever 2025 BioFi Cultivator, a groundbreaking initiative that brings together 21 bioregional teams across South, Central, and North America and Hawai’i.
+We will collaborate with other visionaries to design and implement the world’s first Bioregional Financing Facilities (BFFs) - innovative systems reconnecting funding to the communities it serves.

 This five-month program will deepen our capacity to address systemic challenges in the French Broad Watershed bioregion, leveraging collective expertise, funding networks, and regenerative principles.
 Our participation underscores the significance of our work and empowers us to co-create a model for ecological and economic resilience that can ripple across the globe.